jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

    command in Terminal, via the Finder window created in step 0, or both.

-From this point, I saw three different variations for what happened next.
+From this point, I saw several different variations for what happened next.

 + "good results" - Soon after saving the document, foo.docx was found